ginolhac/chip-seq/docs/mapping.md

 If all fine, re-rerun the command without the `--dry-run` option

+Of note, calling `mapDamage` was disabled to limit the computation time (~ 35 min when included).
+Anyway, this tool is not used for ChIP-seq analysis.

 ### Generate a makefile

 Trimming, mapping imply a lot of steps and it is hard to be sure that everything goes well.
 Paleomix works in temporary folder, check the data produced and then copy back files that are complete.
 Plus, you want to test different parameters, add a new reference without having to redo earlier steps while being sure that all files are up-to-date.
 This goes through a `YAML` makefile.
-The syntax is pretty forward.
+The syntax is pretty straight-forward.

 Create a generic makefile
 ```